-Tetee Gebro is a popular and highly regarded reporter and presenter in Liberia who launched her own show talk show Okay Liberia, in January 2016, with co-host Daniel Nyankonah on Okay FM 99.5.
+Tetee Gebro is the Deputy Director General at ELBC, Liberia’s state broadcaster.
+She is a popular and highly regarded reporter and presenter in Liberia who launched her own show talk show Okay Liberia, in January 2016, with co-host Daniel Nyankonah on Okay FM 99.5.
 She is a reporter with our Thomson Reuters Oil Reporting program and in that role has done extensive reporting for Front Page Africa newspaper on the failed Corporate Responsibility projects undertaken by the National Oil Company of Liberia with income from the leasing of oil blocks.

 Before that Tetee reported for the BBC Media Action program Kick Ebola from Liberia.
 From 2011 – 2015 she was a presenter/reporter with Sky FM radio and SkyTV in Liberia.
 Since Tetee joined New Narratives in January 2011 her courageous reporting has brought her recognition and acclaim.
 In 2012 Tetee’s story on the impact of a hike in food prices on ordinary Liberians won Best Business Reporting at Liberia’s national reporting awards.
 Tetee became the first woman to win the prestigious award and one of only a handful of women to win a national reporting award.
 Judges called Tetee’s radio report one of the best ever aired in Liberia.